 Dragonstone features heavily in Game of Thrones Season 7 when Daenerys Targaryen finally return to her homestead after living in exile for most of her life.
 The massive stone castle on screen is a computer graphic of course, but you can see the cliffs and zigzag staircase of San Juan de Gaztelugatxe in the exterior shots.

-A disclaimer that these screenshots in my article came from trailers and features on the Game of Thrones Youtube so you can see how they blended the real location into creating Dragonstone.
+A disclaimer that these screenshots in my article came from trailers and features on the Game of Thrones Youtube and are not mine or used for commercial purposes.
+I included them in this article so you can better see how they blended the real location into creating Dragonstone.

 San Juan de Gaztelugatxe wasn’t the only shooting location for Dragonstone.
 Further east along the Basque Coast closer to San Sebastian is Itzurun Beach in Zumaia – that’s where the beach landing scenes were filmed.